shockscript/spec/src/default-lexical-scope.md

 ## Provided by Jet Engine

-The following names are provided implicitly when targetting the Jet Engine.
+The following names and imports are provided implicitly when targetting the Jet Engine.

+### jet.**

+The topmost scope imports `jet.**`, so that the Jet Engine APIs are made available globally.

 ### fuse